Aditya-Ai1107/Ai-projects/README.md

 ---

-## Document Reffered
+## 📖 Document Reffered

 data/Cricket.pdf

-The chatbot analyzes the above document and searches the results as per the questions asked
+The chatbot analyzes the above document and searches the results as per the questions asked.

 ---

 ## 🎯 Future Improvements